ArtKop/AcoShape/Data processing/Stochastic motion/README.md

-The code computes the stochasticity of the particle motion.
+The code analyzes the stochasticity of the particle motion.

 <img src="Stochastic_motion.png" width="500" />